Highly rated local moving companies for St. Louis to Bridgeport moves

 - Bridgeport is considered to be safer than St. Louis with a safety index of 39.4 vs St. Louis’s 30.35.

-- Air quality in Bridgeport is good, and in St. Louis it's moderate.
+- Air quality in Bridgeport is Good, and in St. Louis it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Connecticut moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Connecticut, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Bridgeport.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
-Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
-If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.
+Under this option, the mover’s liability is limited to a maximum of 60 cents per pound per article.
+If your belongings are valuable and you seek coverage beyond this limited protection, it’s recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 Where to live in Bridgeport